ZjGaothu/EpiGePT/README.md

 ## Updates

+- A simplest tutorial on how to running ineference using the pretrained EpiGePT model (hg38 version) has been uploaded to [here](https://github.com/ZjGaothu/EpiGePT/blob/main/tutorial_prediction_hg38.ipynb)
 - The processed training data for an hg38 version, containing 105 cell types of EpiGePT, has been uploaded to the [Download](http://health.tsinghua.edu.cn/epigept/download.php) page.
 In addition, a detailed tutorial on the usage of this model can be accessed [here](http://health.tsinghua.edu.cn/epigept/tutorial.php) (2023-09-05).